Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Event selection

 \subsection{Fiducial region selection}

 The fiducial region (FR) selection is defined using particle-level objects, before the detector reconstruction is applied.
 This selection is designed to be as close as possible to the signal region in order to avoid large extrapolation uncertainties.
 To obtain the fiducial region, all the selections shown in Table~\ref{tab:ggfselection} are applied at the particle level.
 Additionally, the absolute rapidity of the dilepton system, $|\Yll|$, is required to be less than 2.5, in order to match the constraints due to the coverage of the ATLAS detector.
 As shown in Table~\ref{tab:ggfselection}, the fiducial phase space at particle level includes a veto on jets containing $b$-quarks.
 If a jet is matched with a weakly decaying $b$-hadron, it is labelled as a $b$-jet.
-The overall correction factor, defined as the number of reconstructed signal events in the SR divided by the number of signal events in the fiducial region, is 58$\%$.
+The overall correction factor, defined as the number of reconstructed signal events in the SR divided by the number of signal events in the fiducial region, is 35\%.
+The number of events that pass into both the reconstructed signal region and fiducial region is 2250, the number of events that pass the reconstructed signal region and do not pass into the fiducial region is 352, the number of events that do not pass into the reconstructed signal region and pass into the fiducial region is 5117, and the number of events that fail to reach either region is 144109.